 The taxability of deferred or contingent consideration is not fully clear, as there have been conflicting judicial decisions.
-In a helpful 2016 ruling, however, it was held that the deferred component would be taxable in the year of accrual, provided certain conditions were satisfied.
+In a helpful 2016 ruling, however, it was held that the deferred component would be taxable in the year of accrual as against the year of transfer, provided certain conditions were satisfied.